How to Import Music Into PowerPoint: A 2026 Guide

 Music Licensing for Business Presentations

-This is the part teams skip when they’re moving fast.
-It’s also the part that can create the biggest problem later.
+This is the part teams skip when they are moving fast, and it is the part that can create the biggest problem later.

-If the presentation is for business use, you can’t assume a song from a personal library is fair game.
-Internal all-hands decks, sales presentations, investor updates, event screens, product launches, and recorded training content all sit in a commercial context.
-That changes the standard.
+If the presentation is for business use, you cannot assume a song from a personal library is fair game.
+Internal all-hands decks, sales presentations, investor updates, event screens, and recorded training all sit in a commercial context, and that changes the standard.

-A Spotify subscription, an iTunes purchase, or a downloaded track on your laptop does not automatically give you the right to use that music in a company presentation.
-Listening rights and commercial use rights are different things.
+Access to a track through a streaming service or an iTunes purchase does not give you the right to use that music in a company presentation.
+Listening rights and commercial-use rights are different things.

-That distinction matters even if the audience is small.
-It also matters even more if the deck will be recorded, shared externally, posted online, or reused in marketing.
+That holds even if the audience is small, and it matters more the moment the deck gets recorded, shared externally, posted online, or reused in marketing.

-The safest route is licensed music from a library that explicitly allows commercial or business use.
+The safer route is licensed music from a library that explicitly allows commercial or business use.
 Read the terms, especially around public performance, client work, social posting, paid media, and recorded distribution.

 Watch for vague language like “free for personal use.”
-That’s not enough for brand work.
+That is not enough for brand work.
 You want terms that clearly permit commercial use in presentations and related content.

 A practical checklist: